 How can companies and individuals benefit from Wearable Technology?

-The office space of the future will eventually include wearable technology as standard according to many industry experts.
-With new technology in use, employees would not only be able to screen their health, boost productivity, and increase motivation, but also raise company’s profit by using technology in a new and interactive way.
+The office space of the future will eventually include wearable technology as standard, according to many industry experts.
+With new technology in use, employees would not only be able to screen their health, boost productivity, and increase motivation but also raise the company’s profit by using technology in a new and interactive way.

 The following collection highlights a few workplace wellness statistics of the challenges faced by organizations in today’s workplace environment:

 1. 62% of workers cite work as a significant source of stress, and one-third lose an hour a day in productivity due to stress(1)

 2. 40% of Millennials (ages 18–33) report that workplace-related stress has increased over the past year; nearly half do not believe they are doing enough to manage their stress(2)

 However, companies that promote a healthy lifestyle at work as their core value can see significant improvements in employees’ attitudes and work ethics.
 The Human Cloud at Work (HCAW) study by Goldsmiths, University of London, found that wearable tech could boost both employee productivity by 8.5% and job satisfaction by 3.5%.
 53% of companies believe wellness initiatives improve productivity and cut healthcare costs.

 Over the past five years, we saw a quick rise of many start-up companies, such as Lyft, Wish, Snapchat, DraftKings, and more(3), that weren’t shy to adopt new technology and use it to their advantage.
 With wearable tech in the workplace, companies could expand quickly and efficiently and remove workplace boundaries that previously limited workforce imagination.